The Deep Dark has fallen.

 I tracked my steps back with a slight buzz in my ears.
 It felt as if it was yesterday when the war horns blared and the forest was set ablaze.
 It lasted for a while, but thankfully just yesterday the ash had finally stopped raining.
 Things were… looking up.
 Life was about silver-linings, as they said.

 As I passed by the thick plants that were covered in ash, I couldn’t help but take a look around.
 Parts of the forest were still thick and full of life, though a large chunk of it was stained white.
 What remained of the wildlife were the small animals I killed with my bow for food, though…

 I looked at my meal for today as it lifelessly dangled from my hand.

 I tried to get as much ash off from me as I could before entering my home.
-Cleaning the inside was quite troublesome, but having a clean bed and facilities was worth it, anything to distract my mind from the burden.
+Cleaning the inside was quite troublesome, but having a clean bed was worth it, anything to distract my mind from the burden.
 The insides were neat, clean table and kitchen, relatively clean floor and somewhat clean wardrobe.
 I placed my bow and its quiver next to the door and the animal I had caught on the kitchen table for preparation.

 I yanked the arrow out and grabbed a nearby knife, carefully running its edge through its fur, just like my parents had taught me.
-Just like my mother had carefully told me to… I bit my lip as I sliced the animal’s skin off, the leftover ash and blood staining my hands.
+Just like my mother had carefully told me to… I bit my lip as I sliced the animal’s skin off, the leftover ash and blood stained my hands.
 The sight of the two materials pulled my heart-strings.